Lobethal: Facilities

 Lobethal contains two hotels, two primary schools and a Country Fire Service station.

 The Lutheran Church complex, and the Archives and Historical Museum, contain information about the lives of the towns German settlers, and are open to the public year-round.

 Lobethal Bierhaus is a brewery located on the Main Street of the town.
 It makes both English and German style beers.

 The Lobethal Bakery provides a selection of German style breads and cakes.

 There are many artisan producers based in the old woollen mill facility.

 Lobethal, and the surrounding area, contains many Wineries and a growing number of cellar doors.

 Culture

 The town is famous around Adelaide for its display of Christmas lights along its main streets in December each year; many residents also adorn their front gardens and verandahs with elaborate displays.
 The tradition began in the 1950s and is the largest Christmas display in South Australia.
-In 2019, however, the events were cancelled after a big bush fires caused a lot of damage.
+In 2019, however, the events were cancelled after big bush fires caused widespread damage.

 The area is fast becoming known for its many producers of food and beverages.